Five-Colleges-of-Ohio/ohio-five-workshop/github-troubleshooting.md

 ![quote escaping](images/quote-escaping.png)

 If you start your message with a single quote, the terminal will assume that it ends with the next single quote it sees.
 So if you use a contraction (or any other single quote, it will get confused).
-For this reason, it might be easier
+For this reason, it might be easier to use double quotes.
+The easiest thing to do here is hit ctrl + c to exit this particular commit and then retype it.